someotherself/GUSE/readme/usage.md

 guse repo update tokio
 ```

-By default, this will use the remote name created by GUSE (upstream).
+By default, this will use the remote name created by guse (upstream).
 A custom remote can be added optionally:

 ```bash
 guse repo update tokio origin